Code-Platoon-Assignments/react-news-site-ii/README.md

 # News Site Part II

+** Note: the structuring of the components here will be a bit different than the code we saw in class.
+This document describes instructions of what we want to do but you might find that implementing certain functionalities in a different way will work better.
+** Example: You might want to put the link in the article teaser because that is where our title is, or you might have a function that is handling the click that will return the link tag somewhere else.

 ## Initial Setup

-** Note: the structuring of the components here will be a bit different than the code we saw in class.
-This document describes rough instructions of what we want to do but you might find that implementing certain functionalities in a different way will work better.
-Example: You might want to put the link in the article teaser because that is where our title is, or you might have a function that is handling the click that will return the link tag somewhere else.

 Each day of the News Site app will build on the previous day's code.

 Today, we are going to create 1 new component, 2 pages, and a routing system to build up News Site II.
 A large majority of this code has already been written for you either here or in the previous day's code.
 We'll be moving quite a bit of code from one place to another.

+The goal of this exercise is to:

+1. put the list of articles in an `ArticleList` component

+2. create a `HomePage` and an `ArticlePage` component and add routing

+3. Edit the click handler on the article teaser to reroute to the `ArticlePage` and display more info about the article that was clicked on

 Your choice: for this challenge, we have provided the solutions to `news-site-i` in the starting code here.
 It is up to you whether you would like to use our code or your own code from yesterday.

+### Set up

 1. Create a new React app from your terminal: `npm create vite news-site-ii`